-Alternatively, you can use a handheld vacuum cleaner such as the H-HANDY, a cordless vacuum cleaner such as the H-FREE 500 in handheld mode or the dusting brush attachment on an Upright 300.
-We recommend the Upright 300 due to the inclusion of a HEPA filter which traps the dust so that it can’t be released again.
+Alternatively, you can use a cordless vacuum cleaner such as the HF500 in handheld mode or the dusting brush attachment on an Upright 300.
+We recommend the Upright 300 due to the inclusion of a HEPA filter, which traps the dust so that it can’t be released again.

 Any dust that then falls on the floor can be picked up by the vacuum cleaner’s main head.

 For homes with pets we recommend a model with a pets brush which can pick up stubborn pet hairs and stops them from grouping together into the pile of dust.

 A third option as previously mentioned is to use a Hoover Air Purifier - this device senses and captures the fine dust that floats in the air, preventing it from reaching a surface in the first place and will reduce the amount of times you need to use a duster OR a vacuum cleaner.

 Does a vacuum cleaner release dust back into the air?